ziqiwang20/LEDR/README.md

 # LEDR
-Code and dataset for tackling LEDR problem
+Code and dataset for tackling LEDR problem are presented here comprehensively and systematically.